To take your home theater to the next level, you should consider installing a projector.

-As part of the 4K UHD specification, BT.2020 introduced the wide color gamut, meaning 4K projectors could display many more colors than older 1080p models.
+As part of the 4K UHD specification, BT.2020 introduced a wide color gamut, meaning 4K projectors could display many more colors than older 1080p models.

 However, other color gamut standards like Rec.709 and DCI-P3, which aren’t as demanding as BT.2020, can still offer excellent picture quality.